 Treatment Options for OUD

-In order to effectively engage patients in treatment for opioid use disorder, it is important that prescribers understand the motivational strategies for change.
+In order to effectively engage patients in treatment for opioid use disorder, it is important for prescribers to understand the motivational strategies for change.
 Appendix A contains information on Motivational Strategies for Each Stage of Change.
-For individuals with opioid use disorder, some may require treatment, but not yet ready to engage, or they may have been thinking about treatment but do not know where to begin.
+For individuals with opioid use disorder, some may require treatment, but are not yet ready to engage, or they may have been thinking about treatment but do not know where to begin.
 Others may be familiar with their treatment options and are ready to take action.
 Each patient is unique and will present with different motivations.
+Patients should be given the option of engaging in interventions that align with their individual values and beliefs (e.g. based in community, land and culture).

 Withdrawal Management